-tic — Start a high-resolution stopwatch and optionally return a handle for toc.
+tic — Start a high-resolution stopwatch timer and optionally return a handle for paired toc reads.

 How tic works